-Dealing with an ex spouse can be draining.
+Dealing with an ex spouse and divorce can be draining.
 And there will be many times that you’ll be tempted to say something you know better than saying.
 Sometimes, thinking about it ahead of time can help.
 So, here are eight things you should never say to your kids when you’re divorced:

 2. I don’t trust that guy/ I don’t like her.
 In regards to your ex’s new boyfriend/girlfriend, keep your opinions to yourself.
 Your kids should be able to form their own opinions, without being influenced by your emotions.
 You don’t have to like the new partner, but if he/she sticks around very long, they will be a part of your kids’ lives.